 The Board has adopted a set of internal controls which it believes is adequate in safeguarding Unitholders' interests and PLife REIT's assets.
 Appropriate delegation of authority has been provided to management to facilitate operational efficiency.

-The number of Board and Board committee meetings during the financial year ended 31 December 2021 ("FY2021"), as well as the attendance of each Board member at these meetings, are set out below.
+The number of Board and Board committee meetings during the financial year ended 31 December 2022 ("FY2022"), as well as the attendance of each Board member at these meetings, are set out below.

 Changes to laws, regulations, accounting standards and commercial risks are monitored closely.
 To keep pace with such changes where these changes have an important bearing on the Manager's or directors' obligations, the directors will be briefed either during Board meetings or at specially-convened sessions involving the relevant professionals.
-The Board may also participate in seminars and/or discussion groups to keep abreast of the latest developments which are relevant to the Manager and PLife REIT.
-All newly-appointed directors receive letters of appointment explaining their roles, duties and obligations as a director of the Manager.
+The Board may also participate in seminars and/or discussion group to keep abreast of the latest developments which are relevant to the Manager and PLife REIT.
+All newly-appointed directors receive letter of appointment explaining their roles, duties and obligations as a director of the Manager.
 Orientation and induction programmes will be conducted for new directors, which include briefings on the Board structure and responsibilities and overall strategic business plans and direction for PLife REIT.
 New directors will also be briefed on their duties and statutory obligations as a director of the Manager.
 First-time directors will also be provided training in areas such as accounting, legal and industry-specific knowledge as appropriate.
-In compliance with the training requirements under Rule 210(5)(a) of the Listing Manual, Mr. Joerg Ayrle who was appointed to the Board on 23 April 2021, has completed the following core modules of the Listed Entity Director Programme:-
+No new director was appointed in FY2022.
+During FY2022, all directors have attended the sustainability training course as prescribed by SGX-ST.

 The management provides the Board with complete and adequate information on the business and the operations of PLife REIT and the Manager, on a regular and quarterly basis, at Board meetings.

 The annual calendar of the Board meeting is scheduled in advance.
-Board papers are dispatched to directors at least 5 days in advance before the scheduled meetings so that directors have sufficient time to review and consider matters being tabled and discussed at the meetings.
+Board papers are circulated to directors about 5 days in advance before the scheduled meetings so that directors have sufficient time to review and consider matters being tabled and discussed at the meetings.
 The senior executives are also requested to attend the Board meetings to provide insights into matters being discussed and to respond to any queries from the directors.

 The Board has separate and independent access to management and the company secretary at all times.
 The Board is entitled to request from management and is provided with such additional information in a timely manner as needed to make informed decisions.
 The company secretary attends to corporate secretarial administration, ensures that Board procedures are followed and that applicable rules and regulations are complied with.
 The company secretary also attends all Board meetings.
 The appointment and removal of the company secretary is a Board reserved matter.
 The Board also has access to independent professional advice where appropriate, at the Manager's expense.